 Parole Total Population in California

 Number on parole per 100,000 U.S. adult residents

 |Term of supervised release:||0|

 |Unknown or not reported:||26,007|

-California maintains a total of 114 jails spread over 58 counties and another 35 prisons.
+CA maintains a total of 114 jails spread over 58 counties and another 35 prisons.
 Currently, there are 82,220 inmates in jail and another 130,390 in prison.
-Along with that, the California community corrections system has 239,735 inmates on probation and 93,598 on parole.
-California operates and manages their prisons and jails with a staff of 44,630 employees expending a budget of $1.06 billion annually.
-The cost for one inmate to live in a California prison or jail for a year is $47,421.
+Along with that, the state community corrections system has 239,735 inmates on probation and 93,598 on parole.
+CA operates and manages their prisons and jails with a staff of 44,630 employees expending a budget of $1.06 billion annually.
+The cost for one inmate to live in a CA prison or jail for a year is $47,421.
 That is a lot of overhead to cover.